rh-mobb/documentation/docs/rosa/federated-metrics/README.md

 > See [docs](https://docs.openshift.com/container-platform/4.7/monitoring/enabling-monitoring-for-user-defined-projects.html) for more indepth details.

-1. Check the cluster-monitoring-config ConfigMap object
+1. Check the if user workload is enabled (`enabledUserWorkload: true`)

     ```bash
-    oc -n openshift-monitoring get configmap cluster-monitoring-config -o yaml
+    oc -n openshift-monitoring get configmap cluster-monitoring-config  \
+      -o json | jq -r '.data."config.yaml"'
     ```

-1. Enable User Workload Monitoring by doing one of the following
+1. If not, enable User Workload Monitoring by doing one of the following

     **If the `data.config.yaml` is not `{}` you should edit it and add the `enableUserWorkload: true` line manually.**